-French President Emmanuel Macron announced yesterday a new phase to fight the coronavirus emergency.
+French President Emmanuel Macron announced yesterday a new phase to fight the.
 From Tuesday noon and for at least 15 days, restrictions on movement will be applied in France, it will be limited to movement for health reasons, food shopping, work, if no teleworking option is foreseeable, and solo sporting activity.
 Large gatherings are prohibited as concerts, demonstrations, sporting and cultural events.
 President Macron also announced that sanctions would be applied for transgressors, that the French government should develop in a communiqué later.

 Macron said in televised remarks that the government decided to order the restrictions because people haven’t complied with earlier public health measures and “we are at war”.
 The address arrived after he held a meeting with his prime minister, top military adviser, intelligence coordinator and ministers of health, the interior and foreign affairs on the health crisis.
 “I want our citizens to realise that there are people who are sick, who are in intensive care and that their number runs into hundreds,” France’s director general of health Jérôme Salomon said on Monday.
 According to the latest official figures published on Sunday, France has had 127 coronavirus deaths and 5,423 confirmed cases.
 According to France24, that was a jump of 36 deaths and over 900 cases in 24 hours.
 More than 400 people have been hospitalised in a serious condition.